There are many powerful catalysts in the market: Nutex Health Inc. (NUTX) can be one of them - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Dec 13 when Premier Macy Management Holdin sold 43,880 shares for $2.06 per share.
 The transaction valued at 90,560 led to the insider holds 41,964,832 shares of the business.

 Premier Macy Management Holdin sold 125,498 shares of NUTX for $276,773 on Dec 12.
 The 10% Owner now owns 42,008,712 shares after completing the transaction at $2.21 per share.